Menu

 Cost:

-The cost is $927 and you may pay by credit card, directly online with your registration, or by check or cash sent to the Club Treasurer within two weeks of registration.
+Cost: The cost is $25.75 and you may pay by credit card, directly online with your registration.

 Family Policy: Spouses and family members under the age of 26 years old are included in each member's annual membership, and can attend events at no cost, unless TVFF has supplemental costs (such as guide or facility fees) for the event.
 In such cases, each attendee must pay the appropriate event cost listed above.